Finding the “perfect” name is difficult enough, but if you have your heart set on a short girl name, you may find it even more tricky.

 This French form of Bertha means “bright, famous.”

-Unlike its Ancient Germanic cousin, Bertha, Berthe is a single syllable name.
+Unlike its Ancient Germanic cousin, Bertha, Berthe is a single-syllable girl name.
 It is pronounced like bear, but with a short t sound at the end.

 Beth is an English short form of Bethany or Elizabeth.